 4. What is a Pretrial Conference?

 After the arraignment, your attorney will have access to the records available in your case, including police reports, documents, and evidence.
 This evidence will help your attorney evaluate the strength of the state’s case against you, and identify weaknesses in the case.
 Your Colorado criminal defense attorney and the state prosecutor, or district attorney, may discuss a possible plea bargain during a pretrial hearing.
 A plea bargain is a deal struck between the defendant and the D.A.
 This may involve dropping some criminal charges in exchange for pleading guilty to lesser charges.
+If the defense attorney can show the prosecutor that they do not have sufficient evidence to sustain a conviction, the charge could be dismissed.

 5. Should I Accept a Plea Deal?